SeekyCt/ppcdis/TOOLS.md

 The source file categories (source file path as passed in with `--source-name`) give symbols that apply to the source file.

+## assetrip

+Rips an embedded asset from a binary.

+## assetinc

+Generates a C include file with the contents of a binary file as a u8 array.

 ## binarydiff

 Prints any differing sections in a dol or rel file, and any differing relocations in a rel file.
 Takes a binary yml for the matching binary, and the path of the testing binary (properties from the yml are re-used for this too).